kj-sh604/markdown-cv/index.md

 ##### Shift Lead | Taco Bell Restaurants | Columbus, Ohio (March 2018 - Present)

-+ Processed orders, completed transactions, handled money in all forms responsibly and accurately on point of sale; accounted and balanced all cash, checks, and credit card transactions from beginning and end of shift; answered customers’ query/questions adequately and appropriately.
++ Supervised and trained a diverse set of individuals to create a cohesive team environment.
+Handled all necessary paperwork, debugged computer and network issues in the restaurant.
+Processed orders, completed transactions, handled money in all forms responsibly and accurately on point of sale; accounted and balanced all cash, checks, and credit card transactions from beginning to end of shift; answered customers’ query/questions adequately and appropriately.

 ## Philippines